timescale/docs.timescale.com-content/api.md

 converted to a hypertable (via `create_hypertable`), but must similarly be run only on an empty hypertable.

+**Space partitions**: The use of additional partitioning is a very specialized use case.  **Most users will not need to use it.**

+Space partitions use hashing: Every distinct item is hashed to one of *N* buckets.
+Remember that we are already using (flexible) time intervals to manage chunk sizes; the main purpose of space partitioning is to enable parallel I/O to the same time interval.

+Parallel I/O can benefit in two scenarios: (a) two or more concurrent queries should be able to read from different disks in parallel, or (b) a single query should be able to use query parallelization to read from multiple disks in parallel.

+Note that query parallelization in PostgreSQL 9.6 (and 10) does not support querying *different* hypertable chunks in parallel;
+query parallelization only works on a single physical table (and thus a single chunk).
+We might add our own support for this, but it is not currently supported.

+Thus, users looking for parallel I/O have two options:

+1. Use a RAID setup across multiple physical disks, and expose a single logical disk to the hypertable (i.e., via a single tablespace).

+1. For each physical disk, add a separate tablespace to the database.
+TimescaleDB allows you to actually add multiple tablespaces to a *single* hypertable (although under the covers, each underlying chunk will be mapped by TimescaleDB to a single tablespace / physical disk).

+We recommend a RAID setup when possible, as it supports both forms of parallelization described above (i.e., separate queries to separate disks, single query to multiple disks in parallel).
+The multiple tablespace approach only supports the former.
+With a RAID setup, *no spatial partitioning is required*.

+That said, when using space partitions, we recommend using 1 space partition per disk.

+TimescaleDB does *not* benefit from a very large number of space partitions (such as the number of unique items you expect in partition field).
+A very large number of such partitions leads both to poorer per-partition load balancing (the mapping of items to partitions using hashing), as well as much increased planning latency for some types of queries.

 #### Required Arguments [](add_dimension-required-arguments)

 |Name|Description|